rachwo/Flow-pipeline/README.md

 #### Example of output

 An example of the output of normalization for a few channels is shown below.
 In this example, data were acquired across two timepoints (day1 and day2).
+Data acquired on day 2 is normalized to data acquired on day 1.

 ![CD1a normalization](https://github.com/rachwo/Flow-pipeline/blob/main/Example-of-output/Bead-normalization/CD1a_norm.png)
 ![CD13 normalization](https://github.com/rachwo/Flow-pipeline/blob/main/Example-of-output/Bead-normalization/CD13_norm.png)